LordAshes/KinectGestureRecognitionPlugin4FreePie/ReadMe - Section 0.0 - Introduction.txt

 2. Place the provided "Microsoft.Kinect.dll" in the FreePie folder.
 3. Optional: Copy Gexture.xml to the FreePie folder.
 This is a sample gesture file.
 4. Run FreePie.

+Note: The Microsoft.Kinect.dll comes from Microsoft's Development Toolkit for Kinect Sensors.
+I was not written as part of this project.